wesbos/javascript-modules/javascript-modules.md

 The above code works because jQuery exported as a CommonJS module, but Babel transpiles our ES6 import statement to work with jQuery's CommonJS export.

 Let's try it again with superagent.
-Superagent is like jQuery in that it exports the entire libary as a default export using CommonJS, so we can import it with whatever variable name we like — it's common to call it `request`.
+As jQuery, Superagent exports the entire library as a **default export** using CommonJS, so we can import it with whatever variable name we like — it's common to call it `request`.

 ```js
 // import the module into ours